 We’ll ask uncomfortable questions: the belief that transition must eradicate global injustice and inequality is high among progressives, but to many this sounds like an invitation to utopian failure: ending in oppressive state interventions.
-By Thrutopia we mean creating an “imperfect” future through bold and inspired pragmatism.
+By Thrutopia we mean creating a best-actually-possible, though “imperfect”, future through bold and inspired pragmatism.
 There, full-scale collapse may be averted, but injustice, markets, and inequality will probably continue to exist, even if much reduced.
 How do we use ideas from across the political spectrum to achieve this?
 Our enquiry will be based on convening discussions about alternative futures while keeping an open mind, which includes grappling with politically diverse perspectives.

 Practicalities

-Entire residency cost: Full rate (covering organisers’ time) £650+ | Covering food, board and facilitation £550 | Subsidised rate £450
+Entire residency cost: Full rate (covering organisers’ time) £500+ | Subsidised rate £300.
+We can also arrange for an in-between rate.

 • 7-8 am: optional meditation